 Management and Organization Department Faculty Mentoring Program

-In no way is the mentor program intended to be supervisory or evaluative.
-This is important for both senior faculty mentors and mentees alike to bear in mind given the M&O Department’s strong tradition of faculty governance and collective decision-making and evaluations, including annual performance appraisals.
 The Department Chair will not serve as a formally assigned mentor; because the role of the Department Chair involves its own decision-making separate from the faculty in a variety of human resource decisions (e.g., P&T decisions, remuneration and space allocation), assigning the Department Chair as a formal mentor sets up the potential for real or perceived conflicts of interest and/or equity issues.
 The Department Chair can nevertheless still serve informally as an invaluable source of guidance and advice to junior faculty.
 In so doing, this should be done with the understanding that their advice may carry more impact, for better or worse, on junior faculty than that of any other faculty member.

 Expectations/Best Practices[1]